-At the very start of period 2 in Figure 51 on page 111 OCn has a transition from high to low even though there is no Compare Match.
+At the very start of Period 2 in Figure 67 OCn has a transition from high to low even though there is no Compare Match.
 The point of this transition is to guarantee symmetry around BOTTOM.
-There are two cases that give a transition without Compare Match:
+There are two cases that give a transition without a Compare Match:

-- OCR2A changes its value from MAX, like in Figure 51 on page 111.
+OCR2A changes its value from MAX, like in Figure 67.
 When the OCR2A value is MAX the OCn pin value is the same as the result of a down-counting Compare Match.
-To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an up-counting Compare Match - The timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up
+To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an upcounting Compare Match.

+The timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up.

-Timer/Counter Timing Diagrams The following figures show the Timer/Counter in Synchronous mode, and the timer clock (clk{T2}) is therefore shown as a clock enable signal.
-In Asynchronous mode, clk{I/O} should be replaced by the Timer/Counter Oscillator clock.
-The figures include information on when Interrupt Flags are set.
-Figure 52 contains timing data for basic Timer/Counter operation.
+Timer/Counter Timing Diagrams

+The Timer/Counter is a synchronous design and the timer clock (clk{T2}) is therefore shown as a clock enable signal in the following figures.
+The figures include information on when interrupt flags are set.
+Figure 68 contains timing data for basic Timer/Counter operation.
 The figure shows the count sequence close to the MAX value in all modes other than phase correct PWM mode.

-Figure 52.
+Figure 68.
 Timer/Counter Timing Diagram, no Prescaling

-Figure 53.
-Timer/Counter Timing Diagram, with Prescaler ($f{clk_l/O}/8$)
+Figure 69.
+Timer/Counter Timing Diagram, with Prescaler (f{clk I/O}/8)

-Figure 54 shows the setting of OCF2 in all modes except CTC mode.
+Figure 70 shows the setting of OCF2 in all modes except CTC mode.